iqrasafdarr/MedVisionAI/README.md

 The current segmentation implementation processes individual axial slices rather than complete 3D MRI volumes.

-Therefore, the segmentation metrics should not be interpreted as 3D volumetric performance.
+Therefore, the segmentation metrics should not be interpreted as whole-volume 3D performance.

 ---

 ## 2. Limited Segmentation Training

-The segmentation experiment was conducted in a CPU-only environment and the training run was interrupted during a later epoch because of a memory-related NIfTI decompression failure.
+The segmentation experiment was conducted in a CPU-only environment.

+The training run was interrupted during a later epoch because of a memory-related NIfTI decompression failure.

 The reported checkpoint corresponds to the best successfully completed validation stage.

-This should be considered when interpreting segmentation performance.
+This should be considered when interpreting the segmentation results.

 ---